Alvaro05RB/Obsidian-Trading-Dashboard/README.md

 - **Force Note View Mode**
 Add the following note to open in preview mode:  Portfolio Manager

+### Snippets configuration

+Once project has been loaded for the first time.
+Copy and paste PortfolioManager.css inside .obsidian/snippets

 ---

 ## 🧩 Summary